 When integrating music into your video, you have to pay attention to the intro and outro segments.

-The former should be interesting enough to attract and maintain the interest of your audience while the latter should ease them towards the end of the video to bring about an enjoyable and soothing end.
+The former should be interesting enough to attract and maintain the interest of your audience with interesting YouTube Outro Templates to bring about an enjoyable and soothing end.

 Another thing to pay attention to during editing is the pacing of the music.
 At no point should the music feel too fast or too slow.
 Instead, the tempo should be in sync with the message being passed across.
 It’s all about harmony between the visuals and the sounds.